mrcbax/logoilab.github.io/posts/2021-05-11-vhosts-spoof.md

 Let's say you have the IP address `123.123.123.0` and the domain `somedomain.tld` the target server has a virtual host set up for both the IP address and the domain name.
 The domain name routes to the normal page that is behind CloudFlare, the direct IP routes to a blank page or some other page.
 Attempting to access the IP address gives you the blank page when you want the page served for the domain name.

-In order to trick Apache or NGINX to display the protected page simply set the `Host` header on your request like so:
+In order to trick Apache or NGINX into displaying the protected page simply set the `Host` header on your request like so:

 ```
 Host: somedomain.tld